 There is a limit to how many movies you can stream in a month, but this number varies by city.
-However, the minimum is six, which should be enough for most users, especially if you look for new movies to watch on both Kanopy and Hoopla.
+However, the minimum is six, which should be enough for most users, especially if you are looking for new movies to watch on both Kanopy and Hoopla.

 3. Crackle TV

-Crackle is a free streaming service that gives you access to both movies and television shows.
-For those interested in movies, know that this service is excellent because it rotates which films are available every month.
+Crackle is a free streaming service that allows you to watch movies and television shows.
+Know that this service is excellent for those interested in movies because it rotates which films are available every month.
 This makes it so that you can never get bored and always find something new.